-Frequently Asked Questions about Registration and Voting in San Francisco
+Frequently Asked Questions about Registration and Voting in San Francisco Answered by the Ballot Simplification Committee

 Registration FAQs

 Who is eligible to register and to vote in California?
 To vote in California elections, you must be: 1) a United States citizen; 2) a resident of California; 3) at least 18 years old on Election Day; 4) not currently found mentally incompetent to vote by a court; and 5) not currently serving a state or federal prison term for conviction of a felony.